Mass surveillance in China: Installation of Cameras in Classrooms

 In March 2020, pro-Beijing legislators of the Hong Kong Legislative Council suggested that cameras be installed in classrooms in order to monitor the contents of lectures being delivered to students in addition to monitoring the teachers themselves.

+Information sharing with mainland China

+In September 2019, Hong Kong Free Press reported that the Hong Kong Police Force's Intelligence Division had installed a private line connecting police headquarters to the criminal division of an intermediate people's court in Shenzhen.
+Tendering documents obtained by the paper described the line as a "gigabyte passive optical network” which would hide activities from regular network users, making it "more immune to message interception".

+Police stated that the line was "temporarily installed for a criminal based in China to provide evidence remotely on a drug trafficking case" and that the line would be removed at the conclusion of the case.
+Democratic Party lawmaker James To stated that a direct line between police headquarters and a mainland court was definitely "not normal" and "unusual" with the officially established point of contact with mainland Chinese law enforcement and judicial authorities being the Police Liaison Department of the Liaison Office of the Central People's Government in the HKSAR.

 Application of Chinese law within Hong Kong

 West Kowloon Station

 In June 2021, the Hong Kong Court of Appeal upheld the constitutional status of a controversial arrangement to allow the application of mainland Chinese law of the West Kowloon Terminus of the cross-border high speed rail way between the Special Administrative Region of Hong Kong and the territory of the People's Republic of China (mainland China).

 The plan would mean that mainland law enforcement officials from MPS or the Ministry of Public Security and the Shenzhen Municipal Public Security Bureau would be able to enforce Chinese law inside the station and potentially arrest any dissidents of the ruling CCP when they cross over into mainland China at the checkpoint.

 Critics described the arrangement as infringing upon Hong Kong's autonomy and being in violation of the Hong Kong Basic Law.
 Since 2007, a similar arrangement has operated at the border where Hong Kong jurisdiction overlaps with areas of the Shenzhen Bay Port on the mainland.

 Earlier in 2019, Simon Cheng an investment officer at the British Consulate General in Hong Kong was arrested by public security officers at the station after returning from a business trip in Shenzhen for allegedly soliciting prostitution.
 Cheng was a vocal activist and supporter of the 2019 pro-democracy protests in Hong Kong.